Lyellr88/MARM-Protocol/README.md

 ---

-## Quick Start: Full Initiation Prompt
+## Quick Start: Full Initiation For Text Based

 To begin a session, follow these steps:

-1. Copy the full prompt shown below
+1. Copy the full protocol shown below
 2. Paste it as your **very first message** in a new AI chat
 3. Follow the AI’s confirmation to complete setup